Colony at the Peninsula

 No analysis available

 Internet service appears to be included in the maintenance fees for the building or many units.
-Current MLS data shows 13 of 20 listings with INTSER checked, and the public remarks include an explicit statement that the fee "includes internet, cable."
+The current listing text explicitly says the fee "includes internet," and the MLS data shows 13 of 20 listings checked for internet service.
+This is strong building-level evidence, though some MLS entries may be copy-pasted.

 Several listings (many agent remarks) explicitly state a separate marina fee with dollar amounts and note marina fees are paid separately; while a minority of MLS checkboxes include MARINA, the consistent language in remarks shows marina fees/access are not included in standard HOA maintenance.